 CKB VIENNA LLP: Experienced Real Estate Attorneys Who Can Help.
 Contact Us Today

 We help clients navigate the home inspection process.
-We also work with clients to challenge the results of any inaccurate reports that may be negatively effecting the sale price of their home.
+Our real estate attorneys also work with clients to challenge the results of any inaccurate reports that may be negatively effecting the sale price of their home.
 Our real estate team understands the nuances of California’s real estate industry.
 We have offices in Rancho Cucamonga, San Bernardino, and Los Angeles.
 Contact us by telephone at 909.980.1040 or complete our online form.